Slightsmile/Hospital-MS-Project/README.md

-# Simple Hospital Patient Management System
+# Hospital Management System Project

 This is a simple console-based Hospital Patient Management System written in C. It allows basic management of patient records such as adding new patients, displaying patient information, sorting patients by room number and searching patient.